letitbevi/taste-theguardian/README.md

 # theguardian-api
-A simple example to request The Guardian API
+A simple example to request The Guardian News API